silvae86/silvae86.github.io/_pages/teaching/2020/ESIN_SIBD/project.md

 **Format of presentation**: The presentation will be carried out by the students and to the teachers of the practical classes.
 No slides are required, and only the working website should be presented.

+### Penalty for delays

+When students do not deliver their work within the deadline, those groups will be penalized with a subtraction of 2 points (out of the 10 total obtainable in the practical work component) **per day of delay**.
+Example: if you deliver your work 2 days late, your maximum grade will be 6 in the practical component of this subject.

+Practical works submitted 5 or more days after the deadline will not be considered and the group in question will receive a classification of zero.

 ### Final checklist

 - Did you run your whole script on a blank database in the Server? does it run without errors?
 - Did you validate your HTML and CSS?
 - Do all your web pages render correctly in the browser, without 404 errors (use the browser inspector for this)
+- Does your ZIP file actually contain everything that is expected?

 ## Words of advice